-- \checkmark work is planned, both termly and weekly (three plans: foundation and science, English and mathematics), and electronic plans are filed each week for shared reference (on the staff drive) (Daily plans used for Peacock Class) - √ they engage in Continued Professional Development. - ✓ planning is appropriate for the age range and includes extension for the quicker graspers and support for those who need it. - \checkmark planning files will be monitored by Headteacher and subject leaders and feedback given. - ✓ plans are amended as necessary as the week progresses following assessment for learning.
-They are available for anyone teaching in the class. - √ termly and weekly plans adhere to the progression of skills and distribution of knowledge found in the Curriculum Map.
+- √ work is planned, both termly and weekly (three plans: foundation and science, English and mathematics), and electronic plans are filed each week for shared reference (on the staff drive) (daily plans used for Reception) - √ they engage in continued professional development. - \checkmark planning is appropriate for the age range and includes extension for the quicker graspers and support for those who need it. - \checkmark planning files will be monitored by the headteacher and subject leaders and feedback given.

-- √ support staff are given copies of or access to the weekly plans - ✓ planning is holistic, recognising connections between areas of learning and taking into account the role teaching has in promoting the children's spiritual, moral, social and cultural development. - ✓ planning ensures that pupils can make direct links with the wider world. - ✓ children who are ready to move on in their learning are given the opportunity to do so.
-There is no "one size fits all" teaching. - ✓ pupils are able to make links across areas of the curriculum. - ✓ plans are shared with parents once a term and that they receive a copy of a medium term planning grid.
+- ✓ plans are amended as necessary as the week progresses following assessment for learning.
+They are available for anyone teaching in the class. - \checkmark termly and weekly plans adhere to the progression of skills and distribution of knowledge found in the curriculum map. - ✓ support staff are given copies of or access to the weekly plans - ✓ planning is holistic, recognising connections between areas of learning and taking into account the role teaching has in promoting the children's spiritual, moral, social and cultural development. - \checkmark planning ensures that children can make direct links with the wider world. - \checkmark children who are ready to move on in their learning are given the opportunity to do so.
+There is no "one size fits all" teaching. - ✓ children are able to make links across areas of the curriculum. - ✓ plans are shared with parents once a term and that they receive a copy of a medium term planning grid.
 These documents are also available of the school's within the Federation websites.

-- ✓ there are Curriculum Maps in place that is broad and balanced and is revised as necessary. - ✓ Subject documents are in development. - ✓ a monitoring cycle is in place to support the progress of individuals and groups of learners in core subjects: Pupil Progress Meetings, lesson observations, planning scrutiny, book-looks.
+- ✓ there are curriculum maps in place that is broad and balanced and is revised as necessary. - ✓ Subject documents are in development. - ✓ a monitoring cycle is in place to support the progress of individuals and groups of learners in core subjects: pupil progress meetings, lesson observations, planning scrutiny, book-looks.